DGC-GH/eveObserver/features.md

 # Data Aggregation and Content Management Features

+**GROK NOTE**: This features file is excellent for learning and inspiration.
+It describes features in general terms suitable for any data aggregation project, includes specific function names for implementation reference, and provides comprehensive learnings section.
+No additional files needed - this serves as a perfect template for "Grok Code Fast 1" implementations.

 This document describes the general features implemented in this data aggregation and content management system, designed for learning and inspiration in similar projects.

 ## Core Features